George Ter-Stepanian: Outstanding scientific contributions

 Ter-Stepanian's contributions to science are outstanding.
 He is the author of ten monographs and more than 300 scientific articles, 80 of which were published outside of the former USSR.

 Ter-Stepanian was a holder of several patents valid in the USSR, including those for the creation of instruments and devices to study the physico-mechanical attributes of soils.
 He also held patents in Canada (1999) and USA (2001) for the above-mentioned method.

 Ter-Stepanian was the founder and chief editor of the trilingual (Armenian, Russian, English) scientific journal «Problems of Geomechanics», which was published between 1967 and 1988 and received wide international recognition.
 Articles by major Soviet and international scientists appeared the journal, many translated by Ter-Stepanian himself.

 In 1975 Ter-Stepanian founded and acted as a chief editor of another scientific journal – «Reports of the Geomechanics Laboratory», published in Russian.

-Ter-Stepanian served as a member of the editorial board of the scientific journals «Géotechnique» (London), «Engineering Geology» (Moscow), «Studia geotechnica et mechanica» (Wroclaw) and «Bulletin of the Academy of Sciences of the Armenian SSR, Earth Sciences» (Yerevan).
+Ter-Stepanian served as a member of the editorial board of the scientific journals «Géotechnique» (London), «Engineering Geology» (Moscow), «Studia geotechnica et mechanica» (Wrocław) and «Bulletin of the Academy of Sciences of the Armenian SSR, Earth Sciences» (Yerevan).
 He published in English and German more than 600 short essays of the selected works by Soviet scientists.
-For 20 years these essays appeared in the Köln based journal «Geotechnical Abstracts» of the German National Committee on Soil Mechanics and Foundation Engineering.
+For 20 years these essays appeared in the Cologne-based journal «Geotechnical Abstracts» of the German National Committee on Soil Mechanics and Foundation Engineering.

 Several of Ter-Stepanian's works are fundamental and seminal in the field of soil mechanics and engineering geology and continue to be globally recognized.
 His expertise was internationally recognized and highly sought after, as evidenced by the frequent invitations both as a plenary and as a key-note speaker to international scientific forums, congresses, and universities across the world.

-The most noteworthy was the invitation by Prof. Karl von Terzaghi, the father of Soil Mechanics, to present a paper to the First International Conference on Soil Mechanics and Foundation Engineering, as early as in 1936 at Cambridge, Massachusetts, which was followed by his subsequent participation in the London, Paris, Montreal, Mexico City, Moscow, Gdansk, Tokyo, Stockholm, San Francisco congresses.
+The most noteworthy was the invitation by Prof. Karl von Terzaghi, the father of Soil Mechanics, to present a paper to the First International Conference on Soil Mechanics and Foundation Engineering, as early as in 1936 at Cambridge, Massachusetts, which was followed by his subsequent participation in the London, Paris, Montreal, Mexico City, Moscow, Gdańsk, Tokyo, Stockholm, San Francisco congresses.
 He also contributed to early international and regional conferences on Rock mechanics in Lisbon and Belgrade, on Engineering Geology in New Delhi, Paris, San Paulo, Madrid, Lisbon, Athens, Vancouver and Landslides in Tokyo, Prague, New Delhi, Toronto, Lausanne, Kyoto, Trondheim.
 As a prominent specialist in the field of Soil Mechanics and Engineering Geology, he was invited frequently to give lectures in Belgium, Bulgaria, Czechoslovakia, France, Hungary, Japan, Norway, Poland, Sweden, and other countries.